open-logic/open-logic/Readme.md

 *Open Logic* aims to be for HDL projects what what *stdlib* is for C/C++ projects.

-*Open Logic* implements commonly used components in a reusable way and provide them under a permissive open source license (LGPL modified for FPGA usage, see [License.txt](./License.txt)), so the code can be used in commercial projects.
+*Open Logic* implements commonly used components in a reusable and vendor/tool-independent way and provide them under a permissive open source license (LGPL modified for FPGA usage, see [License.txt](./License.txt)), so the code can be used in commercial projects.

 Browse the [**Entity List**](./doc/EntityList.md) to see what is available.